 Natural Gas Fuel Basics

 Natural gas is an odorless, gaseous mixture of hydrocarbons—predominantly made up of methane (CH4).
 It accounts for about 30% of the energy used in the United States.
-About 40% goes to electric power production and the remaining is split between residential and commercial uses, such as heating and cooking, and industrial uses.
+About 40% of the fuel goes to electric power production and the remaining is split between residential and commercial uses, such as heating and cooking, and industrial uses.
 Although natural gas is a proven, reliable alternative fuel that has long been used to power natural gas vehicles, only about two-tenths of 1% is used for transportation fuel.

 CNG and LNG as Alternative Transportation Fuels